PASSAGE11

 we seek the same treasure ?

-Unsettled, rumbling like Vesuvius within my sequestered cell, I feel for my fellow meditators, rendered by their own silence.
-How clear it seems they must listen eagerly to the sounds of the vaunting tūī, preferring its mellifluous puzzlers to beatification or my struggles.
+Unsettled, rumbling like Vesuvius within my sequestered metre of cell, I feel for my fellow meditators, installed in their own silences.
+How clear it seems they listen rapt to the sounds of the tūī, preferring its vaunting to beatification of any other kind.

 My eyes are downcast in the garden where the pale blooming irises that were planted by Ruth and Andrew are a blank to me.
 These irises, whose irises!
-Which see which?
+Which they see?

 iii

-For the ant, for Dylan, for this sentence: No Direction Home.
+For the ants, for Bob Dylan, for this sentence: No Direction Home.

 Who would give